Kang Hye-won: Endorsements

 On January 9, 2023, Korean clothing company Roem announced Kang as their 2023 Spring/Summer season campaign model.
 Kang continued working for Roem throughout half of 2023, also modeling for the Fall collection.
 Their collaboration with Kang created a new slogan for Roem, "Romantic Is Everywhere", and it was reported that Roem sales increased by 30% after choosing Kang as their muse.
 On March 2, 2023, Nexon announced Kang as their special character for their game Sudden Attack.

 On February 8, 2024, Korean sport fashion brand MLB announced Kang as their pictorial model for their Varsity spring collection through Vogue Korea.
 On April 12, 2024, Vaseline Korea announced on their Instagram that Kang has become the model for their Lip Therapy product.
 On April 30, Unilever Korea announced Kang as the official 24th brand ambassador of Vaseline Korea for their Lip Therapy campaign.
 On May 22, 2024, Kang was announced as Narciso Rodriguez Korea's pictorial model for their summer perfume collection.
-On November 15, 2024, Wacky Willy released a cinematic video featuring Kang Hye-Won and Go Kyung-Pyo for their Black Friday sales campaign.
+On November 15, 2024, Wacky Willy released a cinematic video featuring Kang Hye-won and Ko Kyung-pyo for their Black Friday sales campaign.

 On January 31, 2025, Nexon announced Kang as their special character for their game Sudden Attack.
-On February 14, 2024 A Korean Beauty Brand, MIMZ, announced Kang as their model.
-On April 14, 2025, Japanese Fashion Brand, SNIDEL, announced Kang as their summer collection model.
+On February 14, 2025, Korean beauty brand, MIMZ announced Kang as their model.
+On April 14, 2025, Japanese fashion brand, SNIDEL announced Kang as their summer collection model.